Thousands launch £3 billion legal action against Fred Goodwin

 Peter de Vink, managing director of Edinburgh Financial & General Holdings, who is among the advisors to the RBOS Shareholders Action Group, said:

 “If the investors had known about RBS’s extravagant use of the Fed’s secret funding, there’s no way they would have supported the rights issue.
 The bank’s directors would appear to have been totally duplicitous.”

 The group also experienced a surge in support following a January 2011 setback in the US Supreme Court.
-A US judge granted the class action to a lead plaintiff who did not represent European interests.
-District judge Deborah Batts later ruled that only investors who had bought RBS shares on US stock exchanges were eligible for class actions against the UK-based bank through the US courts.
-This closed the door for UK local authority pension funds such as North Yorkshire and Merseyside and other institutional investors, with many joining or considering joining the group.
+A US judge granted a separate class action law suit against RBS to a lead plaintiff who did not represent European interests.
+District judge Deborah Batts later ruled that only investors who had bought RBS shares on US stock exchanges would eligible for class actions against the British-based bank through the US courts.
+This closed a door for UK local authority pension funds such as North Yorkshire and Merseyside and other institutional investors, many of which subsequently joined or are considering joining the RBoS Shareholder Action Group.

 Further to the Woolf Reforms, which encourage the early settlement of disputes, the letters of claim will give Goodwin and the other former RBS directors 90-days to accept they were in material breach of the FSMA, in breach of rules governing prospectus documents and in breach of the FSA’s Disclosure and Transparency Regulations.
 The letters also give the bank and its former directors 90 days to confirm whether they believe shareholders are entitled to compensation under Section 90 of the FSMA.

 The action group’s legal advisers, Bird & Bird and Philip Marshall QC of Serle Court Chambers, declined to comment.
 Proceedings are expected to be heard in the High Court in the early summer dependent on the response of RBS and its former board.

 “The group considers that it has substantial and credible legal and factual defences to the remaining and prospective claims and will defend itself vigorously.”